Louise Penny Books in Order: Complete Guide to Inspector Gamache

 However, the characters from the Three Pines series are consistent.
 They grow and change and are a huge part of the appeal of this series.
 If you read the Louise Penny books in order, you will not have any spoilers.
 If you read them out of order, you may spoil the books for yourself.

-Louise Penny Books in Order
+List of Louise Penny Books in Order of Publication

 1. Still Life (2007)